MfN-Berlin/mwRESTfulClients/README.md

 ## Importing a spreadsheet into a wiki
 The CSV importer will create a new page or add a new version to an existing page (but only if data has changed!).
-Data will generally be presentaed as a table.
+Data will generally be presented as a table.

 ### Preparing the data
 Before the spreadsheet can be imported, please do the following: